 - Cover the lower part of the shoots with more compost.

 - Once the shoots are growing strongly pot the whole plant into a pot filled with compost.

 - You can leave the plant indoors or plant it outdoors in a prepared bed filled with good compost once all risk of frost has passed.

 Ginger thrives in partial shade, or at most, areas with morning sun.
 They are best suited planted away from large roots, and ideally should be sheltered from wind and moisture.
 If you are growing your ginger in a pot, ensure you pick one that is at least 30cm (12") deep If growing in the ground plant each growing ginger at least 20cm (8") apart.

 After planting your ginger, it is important to keep the soil damp, achieve this by watering lightly straight after planting.
 Check your ginger often, and water when the soil appears to start drying out, but before it does completely.
 If you notice poor draining, adjust watering so that you water less to avoid soggy soil, as this can cause rotting.

 Ensure you look after your ginger through the cooler months.
-We advise bringing your ginger in during the winter, and storing in a dry and warm location.
-Or, if you choose to instead leave your ginger outside, try covering with a thick layer of mulch when temperature drops lower than 10ºC (50ºF).
+Bring your ginger in during the winter, and store in a dry and warm location.